xye7ei/metaparse/README.md

 # Quick Example

 In `metaparse`, grammar syntax and semantics can be simply defined with **class methods**.
-To illustrate this, we create a tiny calculator which can do basic arithmetics and registers variable bindings in a table.
+To illustrate this, we create a tiny calculator which can do basic arithmetics and registers variable bindings in a table (`context`).

 Firstly, we design the grammar on a paper, as in textbooks,